 But one of the most unexpected benefits of solo travel for me was how easy it was to strike up a conversation with locals or other tourists.
 With a traveling companion, you are stuck within your own little bubble– your personal conversations and inside jokes keep you engaged with each other and everyone on the outside mostly gets ignored.
 Walking around alone kept my eyes open to a bored ice cream vendor who wanted to chat, to schoolchildren interested in practicing their English, to an old woman on a bus who in a mix of broken Russian and Polish merrily complained about her life for the entire ride.

-Whenever I felt that I went too long without speaking to anyone, I joined any random free tour group – tour of Old Town, food tour, historical WWII tour to spent a few hours chatting with fellow tourists and asked increasingly detailed questions of the tour guide.
+Whenever I felt that I went too long without speaking to anyone, I joined any random free tour group – a tour of Old Town, food tour, historical WWII tour to spend a few hours chatting with fellow tourists and asking increasingly detailed questions of the tour guide.
 I learned far more that way than from the worn-out guidebook I kept carrying around with me.

 I tried to pretend that I was adjusting my backpack and taking a rock out of my shoe by simultaneously bucking my backpack off and hopping on one foot, but it didn’t make me look any saner.
 He introduced himself with a name that I didn’t even try to remember as I was always going to refer to him as “Victor” in my head.
 By the time we were standing in line to buy entrance tickets, it felt like we were old friends.
 We explored the castle together, grabbed lunch, and even had a few inside jokes going.
 The only one I remember happened when another tourist asked if we knew where the bathroom was.
 “Victor” misheard and pointed at the small room with actual medieval “toilets” and I had to chase that tourist and yell, “Don’t use those!”
 Riding back on the train, we would occasionally shout “Don’t use those!” at each other and laugh hysterically.